scroll-tech/contribute-to-scroll/README.md

 ## About Scroll

 Scroll is an open source zkEVM Layer 2 that helps scaling Ethereum.
-Scroll is bytecode equivalent which makes possible native compatibility for existing Ethereum applications.
+Scroll is bytecode equivalent with the EVM, which makes possible native compatibility for existing Ethereum applications.
 Learn more about Scroll in [the docs](https://guide.scroll.io/).